 Mr. Mrisho is the Chief Executive Officer for Swissport Tanzania Plc.
 Prior to being a CEO in December 2016, Mrisho was Swissport Tanzania Plc's Chief Financial Officer for 6 years.

-Prior to joining Swissport, Mrisho worked for KPMG and Ernst & Young Tanzania at different periods where he served private sector clients in the manufacturing, mining, insurance and service industries some of which were listed companies.
+Mrisho has been instrumental in steering the Company since the liberalization of the ground handling market in Tanzania.
+Prior to joining Swissport, Mrisho worked for KPMG and Ernst & Young Tanzania at different periods.
+During this time, he served private sector clients in the manufacturing, mining, banking, insurance and service industries some of which were listed companies.
 He also served clients in the public sector (Government institutions, donor-funded projects and NGO's).